Building A Trailer — Customer Video

 I think they did a wonderful job of building the trailer and an especially good job of documenting it.
 Of course, they didn’t divide it all into steps, but you can definitely see the progress as it goes along.

 The trailer being made is a 6′ x 12′ – 3500# utility trailer very similar to these plans.
-Though the plans provided for Johnson Trailer Parts vary in many details, the primary difference is the V tongue as compared to the Straight tongue.
+Though the plans provided for Johnson Trailer Parts vary in several details, the primary difference is the V tongue as compared to the Straight tongue.
 You can see the V setup quite clearly in the video and on the final product.

 For this trailer they chose the short sides option and the full hinged tailgate.
 These are an excellent choice together.
 They also chose the plank style deck, and you can see that clearly being installed in the video.